-First-principles density functional theory (DFT) calculations are employed to investigate the electronic structure of V$_2$WS$_4$, where the detailed methods can be found in Supplementary Material~\cite{supple}.
-We find each V atom has a valence of $+2$ by losing its two $4s$ electrons.
-We performed total energy calculations for different magnetic structures for 3D V$_2$WS$_4$, and the results are listed in Fig.~\ref{fig1}(e), showing that $A$-type AFM state with out-of-plane easy axis (denoted as AFM-$z$) is the magnetic ground state.
-It is FM within $xy$ plane in each layer, and AFM between adjacent layers along $z$ direction (Fig.~\ref{fig1}(d)).
-The total energy of $A$-type AFM state with in-plane easy axis (AFM-$x$) is slightly higher than that of AFM-$z$, but much lower than FM-$z$ state with an out-of-plane easy axis, which indicates that magnetic anisotropy energy is weaker than the effective magnetic exchange interaction between neighboring layers.
-The calculated magnetic moments are mainly contributed by V ($\approx 2.6\mu_{B}$) rather than W ($\approx 0.4\mu_{B}$), thus the magnetism is from V atoms.
-Such a fractional magnetic moment is due to the band inversion between V $d_{xz,yz}$ orbitals and W $d_{z^2}$ orbital (Fig.~\ref{fig2}(a)).
-The tetrahedral crystal field splits V $3d$ orbitals into $e_g(d_{z^2},d_{x^2-y^2})$ and triplet $t_{2g}(d_{xz/yz},d_{xy})$, where the energy of $e_g$ stays lower with respect to $t_{2g}$.
-The remaining three $3d$ electrons fill up the spin-up V-$d$ levels in the $e_g^2t_{2g}^1$ configuration with $3\mu_B$ magnetic moment according to the Hund’s rule, which is close to the DFT calculation.
+First-principles density functional theory (DFT) calculations are employed to investigate the electronic structure of V$_2$WS$_4$, with detailed methods provided in Supplemental Material~\cite{supple}.
+Our analysis reveals that each V atom has a valence of $+2$ by losing its two $4s$ electrons.
+Total energy calculations for various magnetic structures of 3D V$_2$WS$_4$ were performed, as summarized in Fig.~\ref{fig1}(e).
+The results show that the $A$-type AFM state with an out-of-plane easy axis (denoted as AFM-$z$) is the magnetic ground state.
+In this configuration, the material is ferromagnetic (FM) within the $xy$ plane of each layer and AFM between adjacent layers along the $z$ direction [Fig~\ref{fig1}(d)].
+The total energy of $A$-type AFM state with in-plane easy axis (AFM-$x$) is slightly higher than that of AFM-$z$, but significantly lower than FM-$z$ state with an out-of-plane easy axis.
+This indicates that the magnetic anisotropy energy is weaker than the effective magnetic exchange interaction between neighboring layers.
+The calculated magnetic moments are primarily contributed by V ($\approx 2.6\mu_{B}$), with a smaller contribution from W ($\approx 0.4\mu_{B}$), confirming that the magnetism originates from the V atoms.
+This fractional magnetic moment arises from the band inversion between V $d_{xz,yz}$ orbitals and W $d_{z^2}$ orbital [Fig.~\ref{fig2}(a)].
+The tetrahedral crystal field splits V $3d$ orbitals into lower-energy $e_g(d_{z^2},d_{x^2-y^2})$ and higher-energy triplet $t_{2g}(d_{xz/yz},d_{xy})$.
+The three remaining $3d$ electrons occupy the spin-up V-$d$ levels, forming an $e_g^2t_{2g}^1$ configuration with a magnetic moment of approximately $3\mu_B$ according to the Hund’s rule, which is close to the DFT calculation.
 The FM exchange coupling between neighboring V atoms within each layer is strongly enhanced by Hund's rule interaction due to empty $t_{2g}$ orbitals~\cite{khomskii2004}.
-The $t_{2g}$-$t_{2g}$ super-exchange of V atoms between neighbor layers via $p$ orbitals of ligand is AFM due to the Goodenough-Kanamori-Anderson rule~\cite{khomskii2004}.
-Futhermore, the N\'{e}el temperature for AFM-$z$ V$_2$WS$_4$ is estimated as $510$~K by Monte Carlo simulations~\cite{supple}.
+The $t_{2g}$-$t_{2g}$ superexchange of V atoms between adjacent layers via $p$ orbitals of ligand is AFM due to the Goodenough-Kanamori-Anderson rule~\cite{khomskii2004}.
+Futhermore, the N\'{e}el temperature for AFM-$z$ V$_2$WS$_4$ is estimated as $490$~K by Monte Carlo simulations~\cite{supple}.